L-in-da/Influences-and-Developments-concerning-the-World-Happiness-Report/README.md

 # Influences and Developments concerning the World Happiness Report
 The World Happiness Report is a yearly publication documenting and analysing developments in people's happiness all over the world.
-In our project, we used the data from the [World Happiness Report]{https://www.kaggle.com/mathurinache/world-happiness-report-20152021} (years 2015 to 2021) in order to see how much influence different factors have on citizens' overall happiness, how happiness differs for each country and how it changes over time.
+In our project, we used the data from the \href{https://www.kaggle.com/mathurinache/world-happiness-report-20152021}[World Happiness Report] (years 2015 to 2021) in order to see how much influence different factors have on citizens' overall happiness, how happiness differs for each country and how it changes over time.